BCACTF/linux-emulation-tutorial/windows.md

 ## Next Steps

+You should now be in the Linux shell, and you can type Linux commands and run Linux programs.
-From here, you can follow any Linux tutorial to move around and interact with the Linux environment.
+From here, you can follow any Linux tutorial, move around, and interact with the Linux environment.
-If you don't know where to start, we recommend [Ryan's Tutorials](https://ryanstutorials.net/linuxtutorial).
+If you don't know where to start, we recommend [Ryan's Linux Tutorial](https://ryanstutorials.net/linuxtutorial/).

-## Accessing Your Existing Files
+### Accessing Your Existing Files

 Now, if you've been following along, you might be wondering, "Gee, where are all my files?"
 Your `C:\` drive will be mounted at `/mnt/c`.